stephantul/skeletoken/README.md

 # PreTokenizerType.BYTELEVEL
 ```

-Ok, now let's add a digit splitter to the tokenizer.
+Now let's add a digit splitter to the tokenizer.

 ```python
 from skeletoken import TokenizerModel